gsoules/MkDocs/digital-archive/docs/archivist/using-s3.md

 ![image](s3-20.jpg)

 ## S3 limitations and cautions
+#### Cautions
 There are some things to be aware of when using the S3 console.

 -   When you delete a file, a hidden version of the file remains.
 -   When you delete a folder, a hidden version of the folder and all of its file remains.
--   When you rename or move a file or folder, a hidden version of the original folder remains.
+-   When you rename a folder, a hidden version of the original folder remains.

 It's like this for safety reasons, so that you can undo a mistake.
 However, if you rename, or move a folder that contains a lots of files, you are actually doubling the amount of storage required for those files.
 If you delete a file or folder, you are not actually freeing up any space.

+#### Limitations
+The S3 console:

+-   Does not provide a way to preview an image (you have to download the image to view it).
-Furthermore, the S3 console will not let you preview an image and it won't let you download more than one file at a time.
+-   Will only let you download one file at a time.
+-   Makes it very difficult to permanently delete a file or folder.

-To work around the S3 conole's limitations, use the [S3 Browser utility](#s3-browser-utility).
+To work around these limitations, use the S3 Browser utility described below.

 ## S3 Browser utility
-[S3 Browser](https://s3browser.com) is a 3rd-party Windows utility that makes it possible and/or easier to perform tasks than with the AWS Management Console for S3.
+[S3 Browser](https://s3browser.com) is a 3rd-party Windows utility that lets you perform tasks that are difficult or not possible using the AWS Management Console for S3.

-These S3 Browser features do not exist in the S3 console:

--   Preview an image (with the S3 console, you have to download the image to view it).
--   Download multiple files or a folder (the S3 console only lets you download one file at a time).
--   Permanently delete files and folders (requires S3 Browser Pro configured with admin credentials)

 ### Preview an image
-To preview and image with the S3 Browser utility:
+To preview and image:

 -   Select the file
 -   Choose the **_Preview_** tab in the lower panel